 The info region displays information on the telescope & FOV, in addition to the deviations from the guide star along with the correction pulses sent to the mount.

 You can fine tune the guiding performance in the Control Section.
 The autoguide process works like a PID controller when sending correction commands to the mount.
-You can alter the Proportional, Integral, and Derivative gains to improve the guiding performance if necessary.
-The default guiding rate is 0.5X sidereal, which is equivalent to a proportional gain of 133.33.
-Correction pulses are sent to both mount axis in all directions: positive and negative.
+You can alter the Proportional and Integral gains to improve the guiding performance if necessary.
+By default, guiding corrective pulses are sent to both mount axis in all directions: positive and negative.
 You can fine-tune control by selecting which axis shall receive corrective guiding pulses and within each axis, you can indicate which direction (Positive) + or Negative (-) recieves the guiding pulses.
 For example, for Declination axis, the + direction is North and - is South.

 Ekos saves a CSV guide log data that can be useful for analysis of the mount's performance under ~/.local/share/kstars/guide_log.txt.
 This log is only available when using the built-in guider.